The Importance of Establishing a Living Trust for Your Estate in Arizona

 This is the more common of the two variations.
 Essentially, you can designate yourself as the trustee of the revocable living trust while you are alive.
 This gives you the power to alternate trust rules, beneficiaries, assets, and trustees as you wish during your lifetime.

 You still retain control over your assets and your decisions.
 The successor trustee will only take over if certain circumstances are met.
+Revocable Living trusts can usually be changed when you are alive.

 2. An Irrevocable Trust